AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 Just import the sample application by following the same procedures described above, but select sample-app.zip at step 3.

 A new project called “AviaryLauncher” will be created in your workspace.
+You can inspect this app to see a sample usage of the aviary sdk.

 The imported application should have all the references already set and it should be ready to use.
 If you want to include AviaryFeather in a different Android project or add it to a new one, follow the instructions in step 4; otherwise you can skip to step 5.